setgree/setharielgreen/content/_index.md

 Here, you can find my [blog](/blog), a [selection of my writing](/projects), my [CV](/files/cv.pdf), and links to my [social media](/other-selves).

-You can contact me at setgree at gmail dot com.
+My email is setgree at gmail dot com.